||Acreage (sq km)

 In 2011, Tullow completed a farm-in to Block L8, offshore Kenya, and holds a 15% equity position with a 5% additional equity option.
 More recently, Tullow farmed in to Block 12B in Kenya in February 2012.

 The first onshore well in the basin, Ngamia-1, in Block 10BB, commenced drilling in January 2012 and discovered over 200m of net oil pay opening up this entire rift basin as a potential major oil province.
-This was followed after by the successful Twiga South-1, Etuko-1 and Ekales-1 discoveries in the South Lokichar Basin.
+This has been followed by six further discoveries in the South Lokichar Basin.